rachelkxm/PropertyManagementSystem/instructions/overview.md

 * Items change status based on user actions rather than being set directly (See 'App Features' in grading criteria for a full list)

 Which is all very vague.
-That's because this is all very generic functionality (CRUD).

-Along with writing the front-end code, you will be choosing a specific use for this.
+That's because this is all very generic functionality (CRUD) Along with writing the front-end code, you will be choosing a specific use for this.

 Examples (please be creative!):